davenquinn/xenoliths/paper/text/chapters/06-modeling.md

-# Modeling of tectonic scenarios
+# Thermal modeling of tectonic scenarios

-The Farallon Plate, Monterey Plate, and slab window scenarios for mantle lithosphere emplacement all imply a peridotite composition with a depleted (convecting-mantle) isotopic and trace-element signature.
+The Farallon Plate, Monterey Plate, and slab window scenarios for the source of the Crystal Knob xenoliths all imply a peridotite composition with a depleted (convecting-mantle) isotopic and trace-element signature.
-Though petrographic and geochemical variations can provide information on the fractionation history, they cannot discriminate between these potential depleted convecting mantle sources.
-However, these emplacement scenarios present potentially distinct thermal structures due to variable timescales of cooling as well as .
+Though petrographic and geochemical variations provide information on the depletion history, they cannot discriminate between these potential depleted convecting mantle sources.
+However, these emplacement scenarios present potentially distinct thermal structures due to large differences in timescales of cooling.

 The Farallon-- and Monterey--plate scenarios are qualitatively similar, with initial emplacement beneath a mid-ocean ridge, and cooling on the seafloor.
-After subduction and underplating, the cooled oceanic lithosphere re-equilibrates with an overlying 30 km of forearc crust until the present, pr for our xenolith samples until the time of entrainment and eruption.
+After subduction and underplating, the cooled oceanic lithosphere re-equilibrates with an overlying 30 km of forearc crust until the present, or for our xenolith samples until the time of ca. 1.7 Ma entrainment and eruption.
 However, the timescales of cooling are significantly different.
-In the Farallon-plate scenario, the maximum age of underplating is 70 Ma, based on the youngest ages of the most pertinent (Sierra de Salinas and correlative San Emigdio-Rand) schist bodies [@Barth2003; @Grove2003; @Saleeby2007; @Chapman2010].
+In the Farallon-plate scenario, the maximum age of underplating is 70 Ma, based on the youngest ages of the most pertinent (Sierra de Salinas and correlative San Emigdio-Rand) schist bodies [@Barth2003; @Grove2003; @Saleeby2007; @Chapman2010; @Chapman2016].
 Seafloor being subducted at that time was 40 Myr old [@Seton2012; @Liu2010].
 This 110 Myr cooling history implies a relatively cold modern geotherm.
 The potential Monterey Plate mantle lithosphere would have